odtu/EE463/Homeworks/Homework 4/README.md

 * Diode voltage and current
 * Switch voltage and current

-**d)** Assuming the switches and capacitors are ideal, but the inductor has a non-zero ESR, derive the voltage gain as a function of duty cycle (d), inductor ESR (r) and load resistance (R<sub>Load).
+**d)** Assuming the switches and capacitors are ideal, but the inductor has a non-zero ESR, derive the voltage gain as a function of duty cycle (d), inductor ESR (r) and load resistance (R<sub>Load</sub>).
 Show your steps clearly.
 On the MATLAB, plot the voltage gain with and without ESR on the same graph as a function of duty cycle assuming that ESR is 100 mΩ and rated load is connected.
 Comment on the results.

 **e)** Repeat the same steps in part-d for the converter efficiency.